 As a medical repair technician, you perform routine inspections, maintenance procedures, and repair work on a variety of sophisticated medical devices.
 With just two years of postsecondary training, you can begin a career in this growing occupational field.
 Continue reading to explore this training in greater detail.
 Schools offering Gunsmithing degrees can also be found in these popular choices.

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), a two-year associate's degree in biomedical technology or engineering is preferred by most employers.
-Biomedical equipment technology programs are offered at community colleges and technical schools throughout the country.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), a two-year associate's degree in biomedical technology or engineering is the most common educational requirement for medical equipment technicians.
+These programs are offered at community colleges and technical schools throughout the country.

 While enrolled in one of these programs, your coursework covers topics in electric circuits, biomedical instrumentation, medical equipment networks, healthcare safety standards, and computer applications.
 Other courses may include physics, medical terminology, anatomy, and troubleshooting techniques.
 In addition to associate's degree programs in the field, many equipment manufacturers also provide training programs that can further develop your understanding of machine-specific calibrations and functions.

 Important Facts About Biomedical Technology Programs